A bunch of (scattered) tips and resources as I experiment with Vue.

 Vue provides an official router https://router.vuejs.org

-It is idiomatic to separate page components from lower level components, in src/views
+It is idiomatic to separate page components from lower level components, in src/views and src/components respectively.

-Define the array of routes you would like in an importable piece of JS/TS, such as src/router.js
+Define the array of routes you would like in an importable piece of JS/TS, such as src/router.js:

 import HomePage from './views/HomePage.vue'